Tayruh/gamebook_markdown/README.md

 `date` is the publication date, not modified date.

-For more information, can be found [here](https://www.w3.org/publishing/epub32/epub-packages.html#sec-pkg-Metadata).
+More information can be found [here](https://www.w3.org/publishing/epub32/epub-packages.html#sec-pkg-Metadata).

 #### CSS